Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-We love to make energy and protein balls for a quick grab-and-go snack.
-These peanut butter energy balls are one of our favorites, as well as chocolate peanut butter protein balls, almond joy no-bake energy bites, and lemon coconut energy balls.
+We love to make energy and protein balls for quick grab-and-go snacks.
+This energy balls recipe is one of our favorites, as well as these Kodiak cakes protein balls and lemon coconut energy balls.

-I’m always on the lookout for healthy snacks, and these no-bake energy snacks seem to be my go-to when I’m craving something sweet.
+I’m always on the lookout for healthy snacks, and these 5 ingredient protein balls seem to be my go-to when I’m craving something sweet.
 Not only are they absolutely delicious, but they’re also a great source of protein.

 Ingredients